MicrosoftDocs/azure-dev-docs/java/spring-framework/configure-spring-boot-starter-java-app-with-azure-service-bus.md

     `/users/example/home/servicebus/application.properties`

-2. Open the *application.properties* file in a text editor, add the following lines and then replace the sample values with the appropriate properties for your Service Bus.
+1. Open the *application.properties* file in a text editor.

+1. Append the following code to the end of the *application.properties* file.
+Replace the sample values with the appropriate values for your service bus:

     ```yml
     spring.jms.servicebus.connection-string=<ServiceBusNamespaceConnectionString>